 Be actively practicing.

-You will only advance to the degree that you spend time nurturing your voice.
+You will only advance to the degree that you spend time nurturing your voice or your piano.

 Set aside 4-5 days a week to practice.
 Being consistent with shorter sessions is more effective than 1 longer session.